sfigg/commercialization-public/customize/desktop/design-registration-pages.md

 ![OEM registration page 2](images/oem-registration-page2.png)

-* **Consent checkbox**.
-The top checkbox on OEM registration page two allows the customer to provide their consent to pass their customer information to Userdata.blob.
-You can customize the label, and the default value of the consent checkbox, via the `customerinfo` element of [Oobe.xml](registration-pages-oobexml.md).
+* **Page title**.
+Create a title that makes sense for your use of the page.
+This title also appears on registration page one.
+* **Page subtitle**.
+Add a subtitle to help customers understand the tasks on the page or in some other way guide them to complete the form.
+This subtitle also appears on registration page one.
+The page title and subtitle can be customized using the `registration` element of [Oobe.xml](registration-pages-oobexml.md).
-* **Three checkboxes**.
-Up to three additional checkboxes with labels can be displayed beneath the consent checkbox.
-You can set the descriptive label for the checkboxes, and their default state, using the `checkbox1`, `checkbox2`, and `checkbox3` elements of [Oobe.xml](registration-pages-oobexml.md).
+* **Four checkboxes**.
+Up to four checkboxes with labels can be displayed on registration page two.
+You can set the descriptive labels for the checkboxes, and their default states, using the `customerinfo`, `checkbox1`, `checkbox2`, and `checkbox3` elements of [Oobe.xml](registration-pages-oobexml.md).
 * **Two links**.
 Up to two links can be displayed beneath the checkboxes.
 You can specify the link labels and file paths using the `link2` and `link3` elements of [Oobe.xml](registration-pages-oobexml.md).
 Any text you associate with these links must be in HTML files stored locally in the `OOBE\Info` directory.

-### Consent checkbox

-Whether or not customer information is passed to Userdata.blob is determined by the consent check box.
-If the box is checked, any information in the four customer information fields will be sent to Userdata.blob.
-If you've specified an OEM App in Oobe.xml, the information is also sent to that OEM App using asymmetric key encryption.
-If the box is not checked, customer information is not passed to Userdata.blob, nor is it sent to the OEM App.
-This behavior holds true regardless of if there is any information typed into the input fields.

-To learn more about using an OEM App to access the customer information, see [Collect and manage user data](manage-user-data.md).

-## Style guidance
+* **Next button**.
+The Next button moves the customer forward in OOBE.
+This button is not customizable.

+## Design HTML files for your links

+Clicking any link that you add to your registration pages won't open a web page hosted online, but rather, will open an HTML file stored in the `OOBE\Info\` folder on the device.
+Microsoft provides a full HTML sample below that defines the background color, font color, font sizing, font weight, padding, margins, and headers (among other elements) for your HTML files.
+We strongly encourage you to use this sample with little to no alteration of the design elements.

 Windows OOBE has a dark blue background with light text.
 End User License Agreement (EULA) content uses a dark blue background and light text.
 Fly-out content uses a dark background with light text.
-To align with this guidance please ensure that the markup and style conventions HTML sample files are followed precisely.
+To align with the design of Windows OOBE, and to create a consistent user experience, use the markup and style conventions laid out in the [HTML sample below](#full-html-sample) when creating your HTML files.

 > [!Note]
 > Inline CSS styling is required so that the iFrame host elements render correctly in the registration pages.